shabiel/ewd-vista/README.md

 ##Installation

-The following modules are peer dependencies of EWD Xpress and necessary for EWD VistA.
+The following modules are peer dependencies of EWD VistA.

-* body-parser
-* ewd-qoper8
-* ewd-qoper8-express
-* ewd-qoper8-gtm
-* ewd-qoper8-vistarpc
+* ewd-qoper8-vistarpc2
-* ewd-session
+* ewd-xpress
-* express
+* ewd-vista-login
 * nodem
-* socket.io

 Make sure you have them all.